WilliamLiPro/LpSS/README.md

 Controlling Sparsity of Neural Network with Weight Constrained on Unit Lp-Sphere.
 For more information, please contact author by: williamli_pro@163.com

-The corresponding paper has been submitted to Nature Communication
+The corresponding paper is under review of Nature Communication

 # Abstract